 A simple Taylor rule could be applied to each euro-area country individually to generate a policy interest rate recommendation for that country.
 However, for simplicity, I designate member countries as part of either the euro area's core or periphery.
-I then look at Taylor rule interest rate recommendations for those two groups.
+I then provides only the nonaccelerating inflation rate of unemployment for the look at Taylor rule interest rate recommendations for those two groups.
 Each country is weighted according to the size of its real GDP.
 The peripheral group is made up of Greece, Ireland, Portugal, and Spain, while the core group consists of the previously mentioned core countries plus Italy.
 Although Italy is often categorized as a peripheral country, its inflation rate and unemployment gap are more comparable to the euro area's core countries.